MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/12-summary.md

 The complete solution for the [sample project is on GitHub here](https://github.com/johnpapa/express-to-functions).
 The instructions on how to get started are also in the README file.
 You can explore running the Express app or the Azure Functions app to get a sense of the differences.
 Then try to apply this same shift to your code.

 To verify your implementation, you can reference the _solution_ branch.
-Click [here to view the solution code on GitHub](https://github.com/MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/tree/master/solution).
+[View the solution code on GitHub](https://github.com/MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/tree/master/solution).

 ## Additional Resources